Family Law Conference for Alabama Practitioners

 Donna Wesson Smalley, P.C.

 A fair result in the division of marital property depends on complete financial information.
 Take the guess work out of your negotiations by getting tips on how to discover all of the parties’ assets and income.

-“Special Issues in Military Divorce”
+Special Issues in Military Divorces

 Law Office of Gwendolyn Thomas Kennedy

 - Statutory changes and current case law

 - Rules of practice and procedure for family court